-Driver education is also included in this department.
-Majors in this department must meet the requirements of the general education, teacher education, and physical education core as well as an area of specialization in physical education.
+Majors in this department must meet the requirements of general education, teacher education, and the physical education core as well as specialized requirements for men and women.
+Driver Education and Athletic Coaching Certification is also included in this department.

 The department offers an all level (elementary-secondary) major in physical education for the degree Bachelor of Science in Education.
 It offers specialization areas in women's physical education, and men's physical education and coaching.
 It also offers courses which meet certification in driver education.
 Majors in other departments may also receive certification in coaching or obtain certification in driver education through this department.